Making an impact

 The lack of a right to government-funded counsel in the immigration justice system violates due process.
 One way in which the government deports immigrants from the United States is by placing them in removal proceedings in immigration courts administered by the U.S. Department of Justice.
 Removal (also known as deportation) is one of the most severe penalties a person can face under law.

 For those deported, these proceedings carry serious consequences—removal from one’s home, separation from one’s family, loss of employment, and potential violence or death on return to the country of origin.
-Despite the high stakes, people in immigration proceedings do not have the right to government-funded counsel.
-They must navigate complicated and ever-changing immigration law alone against a trained government attorney, without the help of a lawyer.

 Considering the severe consequences of deportation, the lack of a right to government-funded counsel in removal proceedings violates due process and the basic fairness considered fundamental to the justice system.
 As the Fifth Amendment to the U.S. Constitution, which has been held applicable to deportation proceedings, states, “No person shall . . . be deprived of life, liberty, or property, without due process of law.”